 Thought form/thought process

 This considers the “what” of a person’s thinking, and may include delusions, obsessions, or suicidal or homicidal ideation (commonly abbreviated as SI/HI).

 Cognition and sensorium

 This includes things like orientation, concentration, and memory.
 Further formal testing may sometimes be required.
 A brief test like the Montreal Cognitive Assessment (MOCA) or Folstein Mini Mental State Exam (MMSE) includes basic questions like what day/month/year it is, spell “world” backwards, subtract by 7’s (“serial sevens”), remember 3 objects, and copy a geometric design.

-Baseline intelligence (IQ) and education are relevant here; if someone with no formal education can’t subtract by 7’s that doesn’t necessarily indicate there’s a problem, but if an astrophysicist can’t do that task, it’s a pretty good indicator of impairment.
+Baseline intelligence (IQ) and education are relevant here; if someone with no formal education can’t subtract by 7’s, that doesn’t necessarily indicate there’s a problem, but if an astrophysicist can’t do that task, it’s a pretty good indicator of impairment.
+If you’ve got someone (like me) who has learned the test enough to spell d-l-r-o-w with as little thought as w-o-r-l-d, that question isn’t going to elicit a meaningful answer.

 Insight and judgment